raphaelrubrice/scVAE_mva2025/README.md

-# VAE for singlee cell data
+# Variational Auto-Encoders for single cell data
 Github for the project on VAEs for single cell data for the "Introduction to Probabilistic Graphical Models and Deep Generative Models" course of the MVA.
 We primarily focused on the scVAE paper.